 This nap mat is a middle-of-the-road option budget-wise but is well worth the investment.
 It has a built-in pillow and blanket and easily rolls up.
 Your child will enjoy getting to pick from the many colors and styles.
 Also, the entire thing is machine washable.

 To avoid exposing your child to permanent marker, you could create your own labels or buy personalized ones online.
 Mabel’s Labels’ products come in various colors and patterns and are printed with your little one’s name on them.
 They’re dishwasher and microwave safe.
 The clothing tags can even go through the washing machine.
-Read our full of them review here!
-And you can get 15% off your order by using our discount code: BABYCHICK15Buy Here
+Read our full of them review of Mabel’s Label’s here!

 5. Training Cup